LuccaRebelloToledo/swapi-api/README.md

 ```

 ### API Documentation
-To access the documentation, you can use Insomnia by importing the JSON file located in the `insomnia` folder in Insomnia.
+To access the documentation, you can use Insomnia by importing the JSON file located in the `insomnia` folder.

 ### Contributing
 Contributions are always welcome.
 If you find any issues or have any suggestions, feel free to open an issue or submit a pull request.